-If you don't have the Pharmacy Directory, you can get a copy from Customer Service (phone numbers are printed on the back cover of this booklet).
-At any time, you can call Customer Service to get up-to-date information about changes in the pharmacy network.
-You can also find this information on our website at www.Medicare.
-PacificSource.com.
+If you don't have the Pharmacy Directory, you can get a copy from Customer Service.
+You can also find this information on our website at www.Medicare.PacificSource.com.

 Section 3.4 The plan's List of Covered Drugs (Formulary)